 What Are the Benefits of Marketing Research?

 Our own research of professional services firms has shown a strong correlation between research and growth/profitability.
-In fact, firms that conduct frequent research (at least quarterly) grow almost 12X faster and are almost twice as profitable as firms that do no research.Firms that conduct frequent research grow almost 12X faster and are almost twice as profitable Click To Tweet
+In fact, firms that conduct frequent research (at least quarterly) grow up to 70% faster and are almost 50% more profitable than firms that don’t.

 Here’s the data:

 The most successful companies understand that the market is in constant flux, and the only way they can keep on top of all that change is by doing research on a regular basis.
 Up-to-date intelligence allows them to adjust their messaging and services to meet the evolving needs of their audiences.

 There are an almost limitless number of ways you can use market research to improve your business.
 Here are 25 to get you thinking about your own situation:

 - Discover who you really compete against in the marketplace (you will be surprised, I promise)